PhilipYip1988/linux/002_fedora38/readme.md

 ![img_193](./images/img_193.png)

 Another common extension is Desktop Icons NG.
-This is once again preisntalled by Canonocal in Ubuntu:
+This is once again prisntalled by Canonocal in Ubuntu:

 ![img_194](./images/img_194.png)